CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Experiments

 \subsection{Simulation Experiment Setup}

 We use IsaacSim to simulate the recovery task.
-Our robot consists of an Allegro Hand~\cite{allegro} mounted on a 7-DoF KUKA iiwa arm.
+Our robot consists of an Allegro Hand mounted on a 7-DoF KUKA iiwa arm.
 We use PPO~\cite{schulman2017proximal}, implemented from RL games~\cite{rl-games2021}, to optimize the recovery policy.
 To obtain the full point cloud of the object, we assume access to its geometry (as noted in Sec.~\ref{sec:problem_statement}), since capturing a complete point cloud with a camera is impractical.
 We uniformly sample points from the object surface and transform them according to the object pose to generate the full point cloud observation.
 The same approach is used in our hardware experiments.

-\textbf{Object generation:} During RL training, we randomly sample 50 objects from a predefined shape distribution.
-Specifically, the objects are generated using the same geometric parameterization method, but with variations in their size parameters.
+\textbf{Object generation:} During RL training, we sample 50 objects from a predefined shape distribution.
+The objects are generated using the same geometric parameterization method, but with variations in their size parameters.
 During training for the screwdriver task we add five real screwdrivers to support our real-world experiments.
-For evaluation, we consider both in-distribution (ID) and out-of-distribution (OOD) objects.
-ID objects consist of 5 new unseen objects sampled from the same distribution used for training, while OOD objects are sampled from a different distribution as a more challenging test for generalization.
-The NDF model $f_{NDF}$ is trained with objects sampled from the same distribution for RL training.
-Thus, OOD objects for the RL policy will also be OOD for the NDF model.
+For evaluation, we consider both ID and OOD objects.
+ID objects consist of 5 new unseen objects sampled from the same distribution used for training, while OOD objects are sampled from a different distribution as a more challenging test for generalization (see appendix).\looseness=-1 The NDF model $f_{NDF}$ is trained with objects sampled from the same distribution for RL training.
+Thus, OOD objects for the RL policy will also be OOD for the NDF model. \looseness=-1

-\textbf{Evaluation metrics:} We consider the following metrics: (1) Catch success rate: a catch is considered successful if the object remains within a predefined bounding box throughout the episode; (2) Reward: cumulative reward over an episode; (3) Number of desired contacts; (4) Number of undesired contacts; (5) Position error: the Euclidean distance between the final and the desired object position; and (6) Orientation error: defined as the angle between the final and desired z-axes of the object frame, since the objects in our experiments are rotationally symmetric about the z-axis.
-Metrics (3) and (4) are task-specific and detailed in Sec.~\ref{sec:setup_screwdriver} and ~\ref{sec:setup_nut}.
-Metrics (2)-(6) are \textbf{only calculated for successful trials}.
+\textbf{Evaluation metrics:} We consider the following metrics: (1) Catch success rate: a catch is considered successful if the object remains within a predefined bounding box throughout the episode; (2) Number of desired contacts; (3) Number of undesired contacts; (4) the primary task performance.
+While Metric (1) is the baseline requirement for successful recovery, our method emphasizes achieving task-appropriate contacts, which is evaluated through Metrics (2)–(4).
+Metrics (2) and (3) are task-specific and detailed in Sec.~\ref{sec:desired contact}.
+Metrics (2)-(4) are \textbf{only calculated for successful trials}.
+Metric (4) evaluates downstream task performance by resuming a screwdriver turning or hole-on-peg task directly from the final recovered states (Sec.~\ref{sec:setup_screwdriver}, \ref{sec:setup_peg_on_hole}). \looseness=-1